 The essence of a Snow Leopard Expedition

-&Beyond’s Snow Leopard Expedition set out in search of rare and endangered animal species in a setting that features the snow-capped Himalaya Mountains, clear cobalt lakes and ever-changing sand dunes.
-The Ladakh region is a high altitude cold desert, where the snow leopard survives on a prey base of bharal (blue sheep), ibex and marmots.
-The wildlife the guests can expect to encounter includes not only snow leopard but also ibex, Tibetan antelope, blue sheep, shapo, marmot and Tibetan hare.
-Guests can also expect exceptional birdwatching opportunities, with snow partridge, golden oriole, snow cock, golden eagle, horned lark and red billed chuff.
+&BEYOND’s Snow Leopard Expedition sets out in search of rare and endangered animal species in a setting that features the snow-capped Himalaya Mountains, clear cobalt lakes and ever-changing sand dunes.
+The Ladakh region is a high-altitude cold desert, where the snow leopard survives on a prey base of bharal (blue sheep), ibex and marmots.
+The wildlife guests can expect to encounter includes not only snow leopard but also Tibetan antelope, shapo, Tibetan hare and exceptional bird life, with snow partridge, golden oriole, snow cock, golden eagle, horned lark and red billed chuff flying above.

 Gear up for your adventure in the Tibetan city of Leh, a fascinating labyrinth of winding streets and quaint bazaars.
-Marvel at the Royal Palace, find out more about elusive animal you will be tracking at the Snow Leopard Conservancy and visit the Thiksey monastery, set high on a hill and boasting the largest Buddah figure in Ladakh.
-Travel deeper into the countryside, marveling at dramatic scenery and keeping an eye out for exceptional wildlife.
-Spend seven nights in remote Ulley, searching for snow leopard and getting to know this remarkable region’s folklore, customs and traditions.
+Marvel at the Royal Palace, find out more about elusive animal you will be tracking at the Snow Leopard Conservancy and visit the Thiksey Monastery, set high on a hill and boasting the largest Buddah figure in Ladakh.
+Travel deeper into the countryside, marveling at dramatic scenery and wildlife.
+Spend seven nights in remote Ulley, searching for snow leopard and getting to know this remarkable region.

 The Expedition is headed by one of the region’s most experienced guides who is an authority on snow leopards and knowledgeable about the fascinating cultural heritage of the region.